MBA '82, Managing Member, Crystal Lake Capital

 Deutschman was a co-founder of Aurora Capital in Los Angeles and a co-founder of Crown Capital in New York before joining Stone Tower as a partner in 2006.
 Deutschman joined Apollo in 2012 when Apollo acquired Stone Tower.
-He is a managing director in Apollo's opportunistic credit group, which is focused on a wide variety of lending strategies that include lending to companies acquired by private equity sponsors and financial entrepreneurs, middle market energy and natural resource companies, specialty finance companies, and companies experiencing financial challenges.
+He was a managing director in Apollo's opportunistic credit group, which is focused on a wide variety of lending strategies that include lending to companies acquired by private equity sponsors and financial entrepreneurs, middle market energy and natural resource companies, specialty finance companies, and companies experiencing financial challenges.
 The opportunistic credit group is part of Apollo's $105 billion credit business, which, along with Apollo's private equity and real estate groups, manages in excess of $180 billion in assets.
 Deutschman retired from Apollo in 2016.
 Since then, he has advised various companies on capital raising and restructuring their operations and balance sheets.

-Tommie was appointed as QFII Representative of UBS AG in June 2012, and in October 2015 he was appointed as Head of China Equities.
-Tommie also took up the role of Chairman of UBS Futures Co., Limited.
+Thomas was appointed as China QFII Representative of UBS AG in June 2012, and in October 2015 he was appointed as Head of China Equities and also took up the role of Chairman of UBS Futures Co., Limited.
 He is also a Board member at UBS Securities since 2018 and most recently appointed as the Head of China Global Markets for UBS in November 2019.

-Thomas Fang has a Bachelors degree in World Economy from Fudan University.
-He holds the CFA charter, an Master in Economics from the University of Ottawa and an MBA from the Anderson School at the University of California, Los Angeles.
+Thomas Fang has a Bachelors degree in World Economy from Fudan University, Shanghai.
+He holds the CFA charter, a Master of Economics from the University of Ottawa and an MBA from the Anderson School at the University of California, Los Angeles.
 He is also a Board member of the Fink Center at UCLA.